The legal industry is rising like never before, and opportunities in the legal sector are emerging.

 A good memory

-As a Paralegal, there are a number of cases one gets to deal with, and they can be varied in nature.
+As a Paralegal, there are several cases one gets to deal with, and they can be varied in nature.

 In some cases, you have to oversee evidence, while in some, you have to go through reports & conduct research.
 Handling such a wide spectrum of cases can get overwhelming, that’s why having a good memory can be helpful.
 You have to remember the smallest of details and ensure you don’t mix up the details of two different cases.